CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-follow-platforms.md

 # Property `platforms`

-The property `platforms` is used in the `follow` block and accepts a JSON object, which contains the platform name as key and the username/url to follow as value.
+The property `platforms` is used in the `follow` block and accepts a JSON object,
+which contains the platform name as key and the username/url to follow as value.
+If you provide a username, we will create a url from it.
 Please note that you can provide username or url only for the facebook, twitter, linkedin and googleplus platforms.
 For all other platforms you can provide only a url.

 ### Supported platform names:

 |          |         |         |         |         |         |         |         |         |